Coronavirus digest: Germans face choice to get 'vaccinated or infected' | DW | 12.05.2021

 Ontario's decision follows a similar move by Alberta, another Canadian province, to stop administering the vaccine.

-Ontario has administered over 650,000 shots of the AstraZeneca vaccine.
+Ontario has administered more than 650,000 doses of the AstraZeneca vaccine.
 Recipients include Prime Minister Justin Trudeau and his wife.
 At least 12 clotting cases have been reported in Canada after administering the AstraZeneca jab.

 am/wmr (AFP, AP, Reuters)